EsotericSoftware/spine-runtimes/spine-starling/README.md

 ## Spine version

-spine-starling works with data exported from the latest version of Spine, except linked meshes are [not yet supported](https://trello.com/c/bERJAFEq/73-update-runtimes-to-support-v3-1-linked-meshes).
+spine-starling works with data exported from the latest version of Spine.

 spine-starling supports all Spine features.